-- Investments in equity or debt investment, or loan, or deposit obligation, or other investment or investment transaction allowed by the Insurance Code and identified by COIN as potential investment opportunities. - 2.
+- 1. Investments in equity or debt investment, or loan, or deposit obligation, or other investment or investment transaction allowed by Insurance Code Sections 926.1, 926.2 and 926.3 and identified by COIN as a COIN qualified potential investment opportunities. - 2.
 Investments can be made in low-to-moderate income housing, community development needs, environmental and social needs and infrastructure rehabilitation and improvements in California and includes all the types of investments that are described in Section 926.1 of the Insurance Code. - 3.
 Investments can be made in community development infrastructure debt securities including all debt issued by the State of California or a California state or local government agency, if all or a portion of the debt has as its primary purpose community development for, or that directly benefits, underserved or low-to-moderate-income communities or includes affordable housing, or community facilities or community services providers (including providers of education, health, or social services) or promotes economic development that demonstrates benefits, including, but not limited to, job creation, retention, or improvement, or provision of needed capital, to underserved or low-to-moderate-income individuals, families, or communities, including urban or rural communities, or businesses or nonprofit community service organizations. - 4.
 Investments can be green investments that emphasize renewable energy projects, economic development, and affordable housing focused on infill sites so as to reduce the degree of automobile dependency and promote the use and reuse of existing urbanized lands supplied with infrastructure for the purpose of accommodating new growth and jobs.
 "Green investments" also means investments that can help communities grow through new capital investment in the maintenance and rehabilitation of existing infrastructure so that the reuse and reinvention of city centers and existing transportation corridors and community space, including projects offering energy efficiency improvements and renewable energy generation, including, but not limited to, solar and wind power, water and waste management, sustainable agriculture, mixed-use development, affordable housing opportunities, multimodal transportation systems, and transit-oriented development, can advance economic development, jobs, and housing.

-5. Investments can be "Impact Investments" that provide a social or environmental benefit to underserved or low-to-moderate-income individuals, families, or communities in California.

-J. COIN Characteristics and Limitations

-- 1. COIN investments must meet the Fixed Income Portfolio requirements in sections D.1. thru D.28 or the Equity Portfolio requirements in sections F.1 thru F.11. - 2.
-The objective of the COIN investment program is to select fixed income securities that have similar credit quality and duration target to the Fixed Income Portfolio and/or equity securities that have same or similar investment style, including large-cap, dividend paying stock.

-K. ESG Goals and Attributes
+- 5. Investments can be "Impact Investments" that provide a social or environmental benefit to underserved or low-to-moderate-income individuals, families, or communities in California. - J. COIN Characteristics and Limitations - 1.
+Investments in COIN securities must either: - a.
+Meet the Fixed Income Portfolio requirements in sections D.1. thru D.28 or meet the Equity Portfolio requirements in sections F.1 thru F.11; OR - b.
+Are a security approved by COIN for COIN investment and written prior approval for the purchase of the COIN security has been provided by the Chief Financial Officer or the Chief Investment Officer of State Fund. - 2.
+The objective of the COIN investment program is to select fixed income securities that have similar credit quality and duration target to the Fixed Income Portfolio and/or equity securities that have same or similar investment style, including large-cap, dividend paying stock. - K. ESG Goals and Attributes